Skip to Content

 Pour Water in the Morning

 I learned this trick from a smart doula client of mine.
 Every morning, pour the amount of water you need to drink for the day and set it out on the counters (or put it in your bag to take).
+By the end of the day the containers should be all empty.

 How much water should I drink while breastfeeding?
 The average adult needs about 8, 8 ounce glasses of water per day, however, breastfeeding increases this.